colaberry/enterprise-data-readiness-ai-agents/chapter-02/chapter_2_complete.md

 ---

-## Connecting to Chapters 0 and 1
+## From Architecture to Operations

-In Chapter 0, you learned the INPACT™ Framework—six fundamental agent needs that separate the 5% who succeed from the 95% who fail.
-These needs span from instant response times and natural language understanding to dynamic permissions and continuous learning.
-In Chapter 1, you saw the seven-layer architecture that delivers these capabilities, from multi-modal storage at the foundation through real-time data fabric and semantic layers to intelligent retrieval and governance at the operational levels.

-But here's what most organizations discover after implementing the seven layers: architecture alone isn't enough.

-**This chapter introduces the Five GOALS**—the operational targets that ensure your seven-layer architecture continuously delivers all six INPACT™ needs over time.
-Think of it this way: INPACT™ defines what users need from agents, the seven layers define what you build to deliver it, and the five GOALS define how you sustain success once the infrastructure is running.
+**Chapters 0 and 1 showed you what to build.** The INPACT™ needs agents must satisfy.
+The seven-layer architecture that delivers those capabilities.

+**This chapter shows you what to maintain.** The five operational targets that ensure your architecture continuously delivers on those promises.

-Sarah Cedao's Echo Health Systems learned this the hard way.
-They built the seven-layer architecture in 90 days and celebrated their achievement.
-But within three months, performance was degrading—query latency increasing, semantic accuracy declining, costs rising unpredictably.
-They discovered a fundamental truth: infrastructure is what you build once, but operational excellence is what you achieve continuously.
+Sarah Cedao's Echo Health Systems built the seven-layer architecture in 90 days and celebrated.

+But within three months, performance was degrading.

+Query latency increasing.
+Semantic accuracy declining.
+Costs rising unpredictably.

+They discovered a fundamental truth: **infrastructure is what you build once, but operational excellence is what you achieve continuously.**

 ---